AdamStuckert/LabOnboarding/LabOnboarding.md

 General issues on money/pay: My understanding is that you are paid monthly and your first paycheck won't be until possibly October?
 If you are not paid on time **please tell me immediately**.
 Y'all will TA most semesters, but I'm hopeful that I can pull federal grants to pay for at least 1 year as an RA and for summer RAships so field seasons are less sticky.

+I want you to apply for funding *even if your project and salary are fully funded*.
+Writing proposals is a very strange art form, and it takes a lot of practice.
+Write grants a month before they are due so we can revise revise revise.
+They require multiple iterations to get to a good spot.
+I will provide repeated feedback on these.

 ## Postdocs